01395 904600

 Osteopath - B.Sc.
 Ost.
 Lic.
 Ac.
 I.T.E.C.

 Howard spent a number of years in a wide variety of jobs including the Ministry of Defence and Metropolitan Police before deciding to pursue a career as an osteopath.
-In 1989 he started training at the British School of Osteopathy in London (now the University College of Osteopathy) and obtained his Bachelor of Science Degree in 1993.
+In 1989 he started studying at the British School of Osteopathy in London (recently changed to the Health Sciences University) and successfully obtained his Bachelor of Science Degree in 1993.

 In 1995 he taught anatomy and sports massage at the Raworth Centre in Dorking, Surrey and shortly after went on to study acupuncture at the British College of Acupuncture in London; though he gained his licentiate in acupuncture in 1997 his focus nowadays is osteopathic.